 How To Figure Out How Fire Resistant Your Firebag Is

-There are no official ratings at present and no federal regulations setting out these products’ minimum standards.
+There are no official ratings and no federal regulations setting out these products’ minimum standards.

 In terms of their resistance to flame and heat, the best options are those with a rating from Underwriters Laboratories.
-These will have UL 94 emblazoned somewhere on their packaging and means UL has tested the product and guarantees the materials will never melt nor catch fire.
+These will have UL 94 emblazoned somewhere on their packaging, which means UL has tested the product and guarantees the materials will never melt nor catch fire.

-However, even a fire bag with a UL 94 rating may not withstand long periods of exposure nor temperatures that exceed 2,000°F.
+However, even a fire bag with a UL 94 rating may not withstand long exposure periods or temperatures exceeding 2,000°F.

 Can I Use It More Than Once?

-Although I’ve read about reusable products, finding examples of them proved virtually impossible.
+Although I’ve read about reusable products, finding examples proved virtually impossible.

-I did stumble across some reusable fireproof envelopes after much searching, but I’m not entirely convinced.
-I haven’t tested them myself, but, as some reviewers have pointed out, these envelopes have nylon on the corners and in the velcro fastenings that will melt, rendering the product defunct after a single use.
+After much searching, I stumbled across some reusable fireproof envelopes, but I’m not entirely convinced.
+I haven’t tested them, but as some reviewers have pointed out, these envelopes have nylon on the corners and velcro fastenings that will melt, rendering the product defunct after a single use.

-Fireproof bags have their uses but, they’re unlikely to protect your most valuable possessions from a hot wildfire.
+Fireproof bags have their uses but are unlikely to protect your most valuable possessions from a hot wildfire.
 Most products are fire-resistant rather than fireproof and can only withstand short periods of exposure to high temperatures and flames.

 If you want to safeguard documents like your passport or birth certificate, you can make do with a fireproof bag that will keep its contents under 350°F.

-For those of you wanting a fireproof vessel that you can grab in an emergency, a decent bag should fulfill most of your needs, assuming you can get it out before it exceeds its two-hour exposure limit.
+For those who want a fireproof vessel, you can grab in an emergency, a decent bag should fulfill most of your needs, assuming you can get it out before it exceeds its two-hour exposure limit.